 Warm Climates

 Pools in warm climates face greater challenges during extended closures.
-Temperatures above 60°F allow algae and bacteria to thrive even under covers.
+Temperatures above 65-70°F significantly increase algae and bacteria growth even under covers.
 Consider these additional steps:

 Maximum Closure Duration